CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 (Other choices of aggregation, like taking the minimum, or taking the maximum, don't enable a class-specific signal.)

-Besides, since we only care about which part is used to make a dicision, the positive contribution is considered.
+Besides, since we only care about which part is used to make a decision, the positive contribution is considered.
 So we can discard the negative part in the attention matrix:

 $$E_h A^{(b)} = \frac{1}{M} \sum_{m}^{} ∇A_m^{(b)} \odot A_m^{(b)+}$$